nanoframework/nanoFramework.IoT.Device/devices/XPT2046/README.md

 The XPT2046 is common in a number of touch screen modules from suppliers like WaveShare and an number of ESP32 based display boards.

+Communication is via the SPI bus which can communicate at maximum speed of 2Mhz and uses Mode 0 for the clock polarity/phase setting.
+The host sends an 8 bit command and the chip responds with 16 bits of data althought the last few bits are always zero.

-Communication is via the SPI bus and an additional interupt pin which is usually in a high state and goes low when a touch is detected.
+An additional interupt pin which is usually in a high state and goes low when a touch is detected.

 The chip can use an internal voltage reference or be configured to use an external reference if more accuracy is required.